-Live Webinar on July 8: A Parent’s Guide to Mindfulness and Self-Regulation Strategies for Children with ADHD
+Free Webinar Replay: A Parent’s Guide to Mindfulness and Self-Regulation Strategies for Children with ADHD

-Register below for this free expert webinar to learn how to help kids learn emotional self-regulation with mindfulness and ADHD meditation, on Monday, July 8th, at 12 pm ET.
+In this hour long webinar on demand, learn how to help kids learn emotional self-regulation with mindfulness and ADHD meditation with Varleisha D. Gibbs Ph.D., OTD, OTR/L.

 Have you ever tried to calm a child in the throes of an ADHD meltdown?
 Do you find yourself using language such as “calm down, take a deep breath,” or “you need to stop”?
 These parenting strategies are common — and commonly ineffective.